 What else has been going on?

 Well, we’ve successfully changed our boats name from Pear Fisher to Britican (BRITish and amerICAN) as a tribute to Simon’s country (England) and mine (America).
 We knew what name we wanted on our dream boat several years ago.
 Hubby and I would talk about Britican not really knowing what size or style she would be.
-Actually renaming her is a massive stake in the ground towards are dream becoming reality.
+Actually renaming her is a massive stake in the ground towards our dream becoming reality.
 Renaming her was an easy paper exercise.

-We’re also in the process of getting the actual artwork of ‘Pearl Fisher’ removed from the boats aft section, mast, u-shaped floatation device and the tender.
+We’re also in the process of getting the actual artwork of ‘Pearl Fisher’ removed from the boats aft section, mast, u-shaped floatation device, and the tender.
 Once it’s removed, ‘Britican’ will be put in it’s place.
 It’s bad luck if you put a new name over an old name…but it’s fine if you remove the old name and replace it.
 Not that I’m superstitious!

 We’ve also developed a lovely email relationship with a marine repair services contact in Gibraltar

 His name is Trevor and I’m so happy he’s helping us out.
-He’s assisted us to remotely fix some leaks, patch our busted tender, service out engine and do a few other bits.
+He’s assisted us to remotely fix some leaks, patch our busted tender, service out engine, and do a few other bits.
 I keep updating him on my new found engineering education and I think he’s pleased to see some boat owners actually learn about how it works rather than pay others to keep it running.

 On the repair side of things, we’ve also had a company reseat our toilets as they were leaking a bit from the base.
 When we fly down to Gibraltar we’ll only have one week before we head to Malta so hubby and I thought we’d get the major jobs done before we get there.